What is Financial Empowerment?

 There are two types of accounts that you may open:

 Not sure where to start?
 Bank On Boston helps residents find accounts that fit their needs.
-The Find an Account page lists several banks that meet high standards for safety and affordability.
+Learn more here.

 The Massachusetts Attorney General’s Debt Collection Regulations prohibit many unfair debt collection practices by creditors, and regulations of the Massachusetts Division of Banks prohibit unfair debt collection practices by debt collection agencies.
 Visit the Attorney General’s website for more information.